 - Green cleaning supplies

 - Bulk cleaning supplies are available at our local co-op

 - Look for phosphate-free, biodegradable products

 - Desk lamp with a CFL light bulb

 - Pictures and posters with painters tape to hang on the wall

 In Residence Halls

-There is one community kitchen in residence hall A.
+There is one community kitchen in residence hall A with cooking supplies.

 All kitchens are equipped with an electric stove, refrigerator, sink and cupboard space.
 Cooking supplies/utensils, microwaves, and dishwashers are not provided.
 All residents will have a Living Learning Agreement facilitated by their RA to discuss cleaning responsibilities, eating habits, grocery shopping, etc.